apollographql/apollo-ios/docs/source/swift-scripting.md

 This project is provided as a template for an executable rather than a compiled executable to allow you to make changes to the executable relevant to your setup.
 This allows you to customize while still using Swift as much as possible and bash as little as possible, to preserve both type safety and readability.

-You can download the current version of the template from this repo: [https://github.com/apollographql/iOSCodegenTemplate](https://github.com/apollographql/iOSCodegenTemplate)
+You can download the current version of the template from the [iOSCodegenTemplate Repository](https://github.com/apollographql/iOSCodegenTemplate/tree/1.0.0-alpha).

 When you unzip the downloaded repo, you'll see that there's a folder called **`ApolloCodgen`**.